Reducing Lead in Drinking Water

 How to best reduce lead in water depends upon what is causing lead to enter the water.
 After conducting due diligence to find the root of the problem, here are some actions you can take:

-3. Install filters.
+- Install filters.
 Many filtration systems certified to reduce lead can be purchased.
 Look for NSF/ANSI Standard 53 on the package.
-Although many of these systems are meant to filter only a few gallons of water at a time, they can be kept in kitchens, classrooms, break rooms and refrigerators for drinking purposes.
+Many of these systems are meant to filter only a few gallons of water at a time, and can be used for drinking purposes in kitchens, classrooms, break rooms, and refrigerators.
+Some of the newly marketed filters also reduce the level of other contaminants including PFAS.

 Where can I find new products meeting lead-free requirements?

 Purchase plumbing products certified as lead-free according to industry standards NSF 61/ANSI/CAN 61: Q ≤ 1 and NSF 372.
 NSF 61/ANSI/CAN 61: Q ≤ 1 evaluates all potential contaminants, including lead, from plumbing products that are a part of a drinking water system.
-NSF 372 evaluates plumbing products for a weighted average lead content of equal to or less than 0.25% in accordance with the Reduction of Lead in Drinking Water Act.
+NSF 372 evaluates plumbing products for a weighted average lead content of equal to or less than 0.25%, per the Reduction of Lead in Drinking Water Act.

 Virtually all new products manufactured by reputable companies meet these requirements.
 For more detailed advice on what to look for on labeling and packaging, see this EPA document, “How to Identify Lead Free Certification Marks for Drinking Water System & Plumbing Products.”

-What are everyday things you can do to reduce exposure to lead in water?
+What easy steps reduce exposure to lead in water?

-• As a routine practice, flush faucets for 30 to 60 seconds first thing in the morning, again at the end of the day, or anytime the water hasn’t run for six hours or more.
-Running the water gives it less time to come into contact with any lead that may be in the plumbing.
+- As a routine practice, flush faucets for 30 to 60 seconds first thing in the morning, again at the end of the day, or anytime the water hasn’t run for six hours or more.
+Running the water gives it less time to come into contact with any lead that may be in the plumbing system.
 Using water for a shower, laundry or dishwashing accomplishes this flushing, as well.

-• Remove and clean or replace aerators in faucets used for drinking or cooking water every six months to a year.
+- Every six months to a year, remove and clean or replace aerators in faucets used for drinking or cooking water.

 Reference material